Johnlon/spam-1/docs/components.md

-# Hardware
+# Componets Research

 These components may or may mot be useful.
+These are notes I took when surveying what's out there.

 ## Data sheets, books and papers